ConfederacyOfGaia/Gaia/dms-guide.md

 In the end, the orcish revolt will earn the Bowl of Fire its freedom from the Aurelian Empire (American Revolution style).

+### Overthrowing the Great Golden Dragon

+I think the obvious thing for the players to think is that the Great Golden Dragon, and the Aurelian Empire, need to be overthrown &mdash; it's obviously an affront to the previous Zephyran Empire.

+There are : The Zephyran People's Front, the People's Front of Zephyra.
+Use https://en.wikipedia.org/wiki/Monty_Python%27s_Life_of_Brian#Political_satire for inspiration.

+### Exploration

+There are lots of older Zephyran Empire ruins that the Aurelian Empire has decided to ignore.
+These include

+- Old battle sites
+- Abandoned castles
+- There are 11 known cities in the Zephyran Empire (now the Confederacy of Gaia).
+Maybe there *used* to be 12, and one of them is "lost"?

+### Great Dragon Skeleton

+Everyone knows there are FOUR Great Dragons: Golden, Crimson, Purple, and Ebony.
+But what no one knows is that there were actually *five* Great Dragons that emerged from the Sunbloom Mountains.

+The decaying skeleton of the Great Sterling Dragon lies buried deep in the Thundersnow Tundra, just waiting to be found.
+But what killed it?
+What creature or force is strong enough to bring down one of the Great Dragons?

 \page